stackblitz/stackblitz-sdk-tutorial/src/content/tutorial/1-basics/1-about/1-welcome/content.md

 1. initialize a coding environment,
 2. source the code,
-3. configure the look & feel,
+3. and use it do implement a "run this code" feature.

-4. and dynamically modify it!
+Let's get started!